SEO Trends: Critical Concepts Marketers Must Embrace (and Understand)

 Jenny Munn

-Jenny is an independent Digital Marketer and SEO Consultant with more than 10 years of experience helping companies and content creators generate brand awareness, traffic, and conversions with SEO.
-She is a frequent speaker and is on the faculty for the AMA (American Marketing Association) and has taught SEO to thousands of marketers over the past 10 years.
+Jenny is an independent SEO Consultant with more than 14 years of experience helping companies, brands, and marketing teams generate brand awareness, traffic, and conversions with SEO.
+She is a frequent speaker and trainer, and has taught SEO to thousands of marketers, web designers, and content creators over the years.

 SEO |